-Item 6 will provide an enumerator verification of tract and farm acreage to ensure all land in the operation, with the exception of that rented on a fee-per-head or AUM basis, is accounted for in Item 3.
+Item 6 will provide an enumerator verification of tract and farm acreage to ensure all land in the operation, except for that rented on a fee-per-head or AUM basis, is accounted for in Item 3.
 After obtaining total acres operated, compare the total acres operated with the acres located inside the tract entered in the box at the top right corner of Page 4.